 Noise is unwanted interference that affects the signal and may distort the information.
+The designer’s ability to reduce noise relies on an understanding of the source and how it is able to enter the circuit.
 Noise comes from a variety of sources.
 Some comes from inside a circuit or device, and some from outside.
 What creates this noise?
 Motors generate noise and fluorescent lighting generates noise.
 Noise gets into a circuit from outside through two fundamentally different ways:

 Radiated noise travels through the air as radio waves.
 Radiated noise might come from a radio stations, radar, or near by equipment like your PC.
 This noise couples into a circuit or passes through an enclosure efficiently when the dimensions of the circuit or the hole in the enclosure are close to 1/4 the wavelength of the noise or larger.
 Below 1/4 wavelength the coupling drops off rapidly.
 Here are wavelengths for various frequencies: